 - 1. Issue long-term debt only for objects or purposes authorized by state law and only when the financing sources have been clearly identified. - 2.
 Use available funds to the greatest extent possible to reduce the amount of borrowing on all debt-financed projects. - 3.
 Confine long-term (QUESTION) borrowing to capital improvements and projects that cost at least \$100,000 and that have useful lifespans of at least ten years or whose lifespans will be prolonged by at least ten years. - 4.
-Restrict debt exclusion borrowing to proposals which meet all three of these criteria: - (1) useful life of 20 years or more - (2) estimated cost of the principal payment in the first year of the debt issuance must be greater than 1% of the prior year's General Fund revenue (3) the expenditure is either for town-owned land, buildings, or infrastructure or for a LSRHS capital assessment.
+Restrict debt exclusion borrowing to proposals which meet all three of these criteria:

+(1) useful life of 20 years or more (2) estimated cost of the principal payment in the first year of the debt issuance must be greater than 1% of the prior year's General Fund revenue (3) the expenditure is either for town-owned land, buildings, or infrastructure or for a LSRHS capital assessment.

-- 5. Refrain from using debt to fund any recurring purpose, such as current operating and maintenance expenditures. - 6.
-The policy of the Select Board shall be to include sufficient debt capacity within the levy, such that capital items can be more predictably funded. - 7.
-As debt within the levy decreases annually, this amount shall be used for capital, future debt, or set aside for future capital.
+maintenance expenditures.
+6. The policy of the Select Board shall be to include sufficient debt capacity within the levy, such that capital items can be more predictably funded.